hakluke/hakq/README.md

 ```
 Note that as this cert is self-signed, you will need to use the `--insecure` flag on the client.
 As an alternative, you can actually create a signed certificate and use this securely.

-## BIG FAT SECURITY WARNING
+## SECURITY WARNING
 Running these scripts on your machine in an insecure way (i.e. using the --insecure flag, or using a bad password) is the equivalent to providing someone RCE on your machine.
 Be careful!
+Use a strong password, avoid the `--insecure` flag, and segment your network.

 To get things running, you will need a server and a client.
 They can even be the same computer.